tikikun/tikikun.github.io/content/posts/rope-rotary-position-embedding-down-to-the-bone/index.md

 ## The intuition behind RoPE

-In order to understand what is RoPE firstly we need to review some high school math
+In order to understand what is RoPE firstly we need to review some high school math.

 ### Complex Number
 In mathematics, a **complex number** is a number that can be expressed in the form: